-After the successful \textit{de novo} and fragment-constrained generation experiments, we employ the DPO algorithm to align our FRAGPT model with the drug-like scores in preparation for subsequent target-specific molecule-generation tasks.
+Building upon the robust generative capabilities demonstrated in the \textit{de novo} and fragment-constrained tasks, we employ the DPO algorithm to align our FRAGPT model with the drug-like scores in preparation for subsequent target-specific molecule-generation tasks.
 Here, the drug-likeness is quantified by the QED and SA metrics.
 To characterize the explored chemical space, we sampled 10,000 molecules from the training set and independently generated 10,000 molecules with SAFEGPT, vanilla FRAGPT, and DPO-aligned FRAGPT.
-In this experiment, MACCS fingerprints were embedded into a two-dimensional manifold via t-distributed stochastic neighbour embedding (t-SNE).
+In this experiment, MACCS fingerprints are embedded into a two-dimensional manifold via t-distributed stochastic neighbour embedding (t-SNE).

 As illustrated in Fig.~\ref{fig:rl}a, vanilla FRAGPT almost completely spans the data manifold of the training set.
 The DPO-aligned variant (termed FRAGPT-DPO) further concentrates this distribution toward the data-dense core, whereas SAFEGPT preserves the central cloud but generates several additional high-density clusters that are sparsely represented in the original dataset, likely owing to its larger and more diverse training corpus.
 FRAGPT-DPO tends to compress the existing distribution and shift sample density inward, while SAFEGPT produces several new high-density clusters absent from the FRAGPT-DPO landscape.